pidgeon-pete/openfirex/core-rules.md

 **Interact**
 Interacting is a special action that allows units to engage with interactive elements on the battlefield, this may be something as simple as securing an objective or activating a terminal.
 Any objects which have interaction rules will specify how they work, some will simply require the unit is within a certain range, others may require an attribute test.
 Either way the unit must perform the Interact action.

-**Unique Actions**
-Some game modules, expansions, or units may provide additional actions unique to them, unless otherwise specified the same rules apply to those actions as with these standard actions.

 ## Aftermath Stage